 The first generation of data models is the file systems.
 They were used mostly during the 1960s to the 1970s.
 There are some of them that are still used as they were mostly used on IBM mainframe systems.
 They focused on record management rather than handling of relationships.
 This approach is quite limited as we’ve already seen in prior examples.

-The fifth generation of data models were created in the mid-1990s.
+The fifth generation of data models was created in the mid-1990s.
 These focused on an XML Hybrid and the use of a database management system.
 This generation of data models helped support unstructured data as well as having object/relational models that supported XML documents.
-There was the hybrid of relational and object databases on the front end.
-Many of the current database will fall under this mode to offer that hybrid support of both relational and object-oriented databases.
+There was a hybrid of relational and object databases on the front end.
+Many of the current databases will fall under this model to offer that hybrid support of both relational and object-oriented databases.
 These databases typically are supported into the terabyte size.

-The current generation of emerging data models focuses on NoSQL which have started from the early 2000s to the current time.
-These are the ones that we discussed in a prior tutorial that included key-value store, wide-column store, document-oriented and graph stores.
+The current generation of emerging data models focuses on NoSQL which has started from the early 2000s to the current time.
+These are the ones that we discussed in a prior tutorial that included a key-value store, wide-column store, document-oriented, and graph stores.
 These data models are meant to be distributed and highly scalable.
-They typically will be in the petabytes in terms of stored and will use a proprietary API to connect to them.
-There are many options available including SimpleDB from Amazon, BigTable from Google, Cassandra from Apache and MongoDB.
+They typically will be in the petabytes in terms of storage and will use a proprietary API to connect to them.
+There are many options available including SimpleDB from Amazon, BigTable from Google, Cassandra from Apache, and MongoDB.

 Source: Authored by Vincent Tran